 - Execute hod in the debug mode using the -b option.
-This will print the Torque job id for the current run. - Execute qstat -f torque_job_id and look up the value of the exec_host parameter in the output.
-All nodes in this list should have a hodring on them. - Login to any of these nodes. - The hodring log location is specified by the hodring.log-dir option in the hodrc.
-The name of the log file will be

-- username.torque_job_id/hodring-main.log. - If you don't get enough information, you may want to set the hodring debug level to 4.
+This will print the Torque job id for the current run. - Execute qstat -f torque\job\id and look up the value of the exec\host parameter in the output.
+All nodes in this list should have a hodring on them. - Login to any of these nodes. - The hodring log location is specified by the hodring.log-dir option in the hodro.
+The name of the log file will be username.torque job id/hodring-main.log. - If you don't get enough information, you may want to set the hodring debug level to 4.
 This can be done by passing --hodring.debug 4 to the hod command line.